 - I live near Cleveland, Ohio, and love the city; I love it so much that I started a second blog about it: Cleveland Traveler

 The less important (but probably more interesting) things:

 - Before I was a blogger, I worked full-time at a small newspaper as a copy and layout editor; I started out editing obituaries.

 - I love the scent of freshly-cut grass.

-- I have been bungy jumping three times, and would love to do it again.
+- I have been bungee jumping five times, and am always up for doing it again.